GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 ### 3.1.1.
 Open SpatGRIS

-The first time you open *SpatGRIS*, you\'ll have to:
+The first time you open *SpatGRIS*, you'll have to:

 • Determine the numbers of sources (up to 256).
 64 would be enough in most cases, but fewer sources mean less CPU load.
 Or use one of the